LUMOS: Large User MOdels for User Behavior Prediction: Results and Analysis

-To understand LUMOS's scaling behavior and validate its architecture against established neural network principles, we analyze how model performance scales with both training data amount and model size as was pioneered by Hoffmann et al.~\cite{hoffmann2022training}.
-Using a fixed 7.23M parameter model across 149 well-trained runs with data ranging from 2,532 GB to 50,000 GB, we observe a power law relationship $L(D) = 0.507 \times D^{-0.048}$ with scaling exponent $\alpha = -0.048$ ($R^2 = 0.869$, $p < 0.001$), indicating diminishing returns with increasing data—doubling data yields approximately 3.3\% loss reduction.
-For model capacity, examining 14 model sizes from 7.23M to 20.81M parameters reveals a stronger scaling relationship $L(N) = 0.438 \times N^{-0.152}$ with exponent $\alpha = -0.152$ ($R^2 = 0.622$).
+To understand LUMOS's scaling behavior and validate its architecture against established neural network principles, we analyze how model performance scales with both training data amount and model size as was pioneered by the Chinchilla paper~\cite{hoffmann2022training}.
+Using a fixed 7.23M parameter model across 9 well-trained runs with data ranging from 2,532 GB to 50,000 GB, we observe a power law relationship $L(D) = 0.507 \times D^{-0.048}$ with scaling exponent $\alpha = -0.048$ ($R^2 = 0.869$, $p < 0.001$), indicating diminishing returns with increasing data—doubling data yields approximately 3.3\% loss reduction.

+For model capacity, examining 4 model sizes from 7.23M to 20.81M parameters reveals a stronger scaling relationship $L(N) = 0.438 \times N^{-0.152}$ with exponent $\alpha = -0.152$ ($R^2 = 0.622$).
 The model size scaling exponent is approximately 3× stronger than the data scaling exponent, demonstrating that architectural capacity has greater impact on performance than data quantity in the observed regime.

+The Chinchilla scaling laws~\cite{hoffmann2022training} found exponents of $\alpha \approx -0.34$ for data and $\alpha \approx -0.28$ for model size in language models.
+LUMOS exhibits weaker scaling ($\alpha_{data} = -0.048$, $\alpha_{model} = -0.152$), suggesting user behavior prediction may be more sample-efficient than language modeling but still benefits from architectural capacity.